 Weather in Argentina in April

-If you’re planning your trip to Argentina, you’ll want to consider going in April as autumn takes hold, and the country transforms into a stunning mosaic of red and golden hues.
+If you’re planning your trip to Argentina, you’ll want to consider going in April as fall takes hold, and the country transforms into a stunning mosaic of red and golden hues.
 Here is our guide to the weather in Argentina in April, with tips from our local travel experts.

-Discover Argentina in April
+Argentina in April at a glance

 Gauchos i stado krów na tle wulkan Lanin, Patagonia, Argentina © sunsinger/Shutterstock